department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-ato-reviews.md

 You'll need a **Pre-launch ATO review** before you can launch your tool or service.
 Complete this step when you know that your tool/service **will not** change before launch.

-1. File an issue in the <a href="https://github.com/department-of-veterans-affairs/vets.gov-team" target="_blank">vets.gov-team</a> repository. *When you've completed the onboarding steps, you'll be able to view that repo.*
+1. File an issue in the <a href="https://github.com/department-of-veterans-affairs/va.gov-team" target="_blank">va.gov-team</a> repository. *When you've completed the onboarding steps, you'll be able to view that repo.*
     * Title: ```Request Pre-launch ATO review```
     * Labels:
-      * ```external-request```
+      * ```product support```
       * ```devops```
       * ```[your Github label]```, e.g., "BAH-526"
-    * Assign the issue to: ```[your team's DSVA contact]```
+    * Assign the issue to: ```Andrea Hewitt```
     * Provide the following information in the Comment field:
       * What data are you collecting?
 For example, what data are you requesting from users?
       * What data are you using?
 For example, what data are you requesting from some VA service?
       * Where does that data come from?
 For example, what API endpoint are you getting the data from?

-1. DSVA will examine the existing ATO documents and determine if they need to be updated based on the information you've provided.
+1. VSP will examine the existing ATO documents and determine if they need to be updated based on the information you've provided.
-    * Plan for some back and forth conversation in the Github issue to get all the information DSVA needs.
+    * Plan for some back and forth conversation in the Github issue to get all the information VSP needs.

 1. If the ATO needs to be updated:
-    * DSVA will update the relevant ATO documents.
+    * VSP will update the relevant ATO documents.
-    * DSVA will make all necessary updates in RiskVision.
+    * VSP will make all necessary updates in RiskVision.
-    * DSVA will comment in the issue that the ATO has been updated.
+    * VSP will comment in the issue that the ATO has been updated.
-    * DSVA will close the issue.
+    * VSP will close the issue.
 This is your team's signal that this pre-launch activity has been completed.

 1. If the ATO does not need to be updated:
-    * DSVA will comment in the issue that the current ATO still applies.
+    * VSP will comment in the issue that the current ATO still applies.
-    * DSVA will close the issue.
+    * VSP will close the issue.
 This is your team's signal that this pre-launch activity has been completed.